sanskrit/raw_etexts_english/blogs/manasataramgini/2005-06-15_mj-from-the-past.md

 +++
-title = "MJ from thexa0past"
+title = "MJ from the past"

 +++
 shachIva and amAtya met old and witch-like MJ.
 MJ was a great adversary